 Another piece of radio spectrum, which is part of the same Personal Radio Service (PRS), that many consumers, hams and commercial radio users aren’t aware of, is the MURS Band.
 MURS stands for Multi-Use Radio Service, and is a set of 5 VHF channels usable for both personal and business use, does not require a license, and is typically utilized much less than the popular FRS/GMRS bands.
 Learn more about the MURS Band and view a channel chart here.

 Even though there are only 5 MURS channels to choose from, they are often quiet and underutilized, making them a great option for your family or business communications.
 BetterSafeRadio has designated MURS channel 2 as the Neighborhood Safety Channel for it’s popular Long Beach Safety Radio ( custom radio programming option and available in other areas by request) because of its high availability.
 Because the band requires no license, individuals families and businesses can use the same channel to coordinate local safety and anti-crime operations, with MURS channel 3 being the unofficial prepper/survivalist emergency channel for disasters, using the 3-3-3 Radio Plan (more on this and our modified radio plan soon).
 MURS channels 4 & 5 are often used for business, given that they were previously part of the Business Band.
 You can sometimes still hear stores like Walmart or even some drive-thru restaurants making use of those channels, but in many areas, they are often quiet and unused.

-With the advantages of using commercial-grade VHF MURS radios like the TERA TR-505, the ability to use covert, high-gain and mobile antennas, and the wide array of accessories available such as battery eliminators, alkaline battery cases, heavy-duty speaker mics, headsets and earpieces, a ReadySafeGo™ MURS handheld radio might just be your very best friend! 🙂
+With the advantages of using commercial-grade VHF MURS radios like the TERA TR-505, the ability to use a covert, high-gain, mobile, or emergency roll-up antenna, and the wide array of accessories available such as a battery eliminator, AAA battery case, heavy-duty speaker mic, headset or earpiece, a ReadySafeGo™ MURS handheld radio from BSR might just be your very best friend! 🙂